Finding the right insurance for your civil engineering firm is an important step in protecting your business and achieving long-term success.

 Civil engineers are most prone to lawsuits relating to their professional work, and as such, professional liability insurance is one of the most important coverages to obtain.
 Other insurance types are also important, including general liability insurance, to protect against third-party injury and property damage, as well as commercial property insurance if your firm owns or leases an office.
 While there are a number of policies to consider, below we list some of the most common business insurance coverages.

 Professional Liability Insurance or Errors and Omissions (E&O) Insurance

 As a civil engineer, your work can have a serious impact on the financial viability of a structure, as well as the safety of anyone who uses the structure.
 Given the complex nature of engineering work, even a small error or miscalculation can end up in financial disaster.
 Professional liability insurance, also known as errors & omissions insurance, can protect you financially from client lawsuits related to professional performance.
-Covered areas for professional liability insurance also covers property damage and bodily injury that results from your professional work or services.
+Moreover, for engineers, professional liability insurance also covers property damage and bodily injury that results from your professional work or services.
 This is typically excluded in other professional liability policies.

 - Errors: Your firm lands a project to develop a sewage treatment plant.
-Two accidents happen when workers fall off the unloading platform within the first six months that the plant is open, major flaws are discovered in your design that lead to the plant shutting down multiple times for repairs and modifications.
+Within the first six months that the plant is open, major flaws are discovered in your design that lead to the plant shutting down multiple times for repairs and modifications.

 - Negligence: Your company is hired to design a new local airport.
 After the airport is up and running, environmentalists discover that there is sewage runoff from the airport damaging nearby wetlands.
 Your firm is sued for not sufficiently considering the environmental hazards of the airport.

 - Performance: You are late in submitting the final designs for a multi-billion dollar bridge project.
 In order to secure federal funding for the project, the city must hire another engineering firm who is able to submit a design in time.